aerogear/offix/docs/offix/ref-cache.md

 const subscriptionOptions = createSubscriptionOptions(options);
 ```

-To use this helper we then pass this `subscriptionOptions` variable to the `subscribeToMore` function of our `ObservableQuery`.
+To use this helper we then pass this `subscriptionOptions` variable to the `subscribeToUpdates` function of our `ObservableQuery`.

 ```javascript
 const query =